This is the multi-page printable view of this section. Click here to print.

 Garbage collection of unused containers and images

-The kubelet performs garbage collection on unused images every two minutes and on unused containers every minute.
+The kubelet performs garbage collection on unused images every five minutes and on unused containers every minute.
 You should avoid using external garbage collection tools, as these can break the kubelet behavior and remove containers that should exist.

 To configure options for unused container and image garbage collection, tune the kubelet using a configuration file and change the parameters related to garbage collection using the KubeletConfiguration resource type.